 A big metric in the overlap of manufacturing and recycling is that, roughly, just 9% of plastics ever created have been recycled.

-While a good percentage of these plastics have not been recycled because they are still in use, a significant amount (one could even say detrimental?) is produced for quick consumption and immediately relegated as waste.
+While a good percentage of these plastics have not been recycled because they are still in use, about 50% of yearly produced plastic is for single-use and immediately relegated as waste.
 Because of plastic’s wide range of use and quick production, the global economy has become addicted.

 While plastics may be one of the first materials that comes to mind when we think of recycling, there are many other substances that don’t need to be used once and tossed out as useless afterwards.